conduktor/conduktor-docs/src/pages/changelog/Console-1.29.0.md

 - Fixed `/health/readiness` endpoint to return HTTP 503 when Postgres DB is down
 - Fixed an issue where the Message Count wasn't updated to 0 when emptying a topic
 - Fixed an issue where the Pause/Resume button wasn't visible when a connector was in Failed state
+- Fixed an issue where the Topic creation failure reason wasn't shown in the UI anymore.
+  - This helps understand why the Topic Creation was rejected (useful for Gateway and Self-Service Topic Policies)